How to Design a SaaS Marketing Funnel That Skyrockets Sales

 I think you know where I’m going with this.

-They research advertising claims, compare competing products, and scour reviews before making purchasing decisions.
+Potential SaaS customers research advertising claims, compare competing products, and scour reviews before making purchasing decisions.
 These steps form part of the SaaS customer journey.

 The SaaS marketing funnel illustrates this journey, identifying where you’re losing prospects and opportunities to improve your marketing processes.